-A flow chart illustrating the processes for complaints against Academic Senate faculty can be found in Attachments 1 and 1.A.
-A flow chart illustrating the processes for complaints against non-Senate faculty can be found in Attachments 2 and 2.A.
+A flow chart illustrating the processes for complaints against PPSM covered employees can be found in Attachments 1 and 1.A.
+A flow chart illustrating the process for complaints against non-faculty academic appointees can be found in Attachments 2 and 2.A.